 While academic qualifications are important, soft skills are just as essential for success in the workplace and everyday life.
 Skills such as communication, problem-solving, time management, and teamwork are valuable assets that young people with SEND can develop.

-Graduated Approach and Local Authority
+Graduated Approach and EHCPs

 There are many different avenues for young people when they leave school and as a parent, it’s important to have conversations with your child, their teachers, and careers advisors to help understand what they feel most confident and comfortable with.